Dogge Doggelito: The Latin Kings

 Dogge Doggelito formed his rap group The Latin Kings (TLK) with his friends, the brothers DJ Chepe and Salla (The Salazar Brothers).
 They formed the group in 1991, and came third in a rap contest in 1992.
 Their breakthrough came in 1994, when the group along with the help of the producer Gordon Cyrus, released their first album titled, Välkommen till förorten.
 The album received huge success and was awarded with two grammys and other awards.
 The band split up in 2005.
 Today he is working on music and also in the book and TV business.
 For example, he starred in commercials for the Swedish electronics company Elgiganten.
 He has also released a book with the language professor Ulla-Britt Kotsinas, named "Förortsslang".
 He has also appeared in movies and TV shows.

 Personal life

 He has four children including three daughters.
-His wife Leonida died of cancer in 2004; they had one daughter together named Bianca.
+His wife Leonida died of cancer in 2004; they had one daughter together.
 Another daughter died during childbirth.
 He is the elder brother of the model Daphne Leon, and also the cousin of rapper El Primo.

-He is a Christian, born in the Swedish Church, although he calls himself an Orthodox Christian.
-In 2006, he reportedly voted for the Communist Party (Sweden).
+He is a Christian, born in the Swedish Church.
+He identifies as Orthodox Christian.
 He is a staunch advocate for anti-racism, and has opposed the Swedish immigrant policies.
-He has also said that "Even if you are Swedish-born, from the suburbs, you're not viewed as Swedish".
+He has said that "Even if you are Swedish-born, from the suburbs, you're not viewed as Swedish".

 Apart from rap, he listens to Venezuelan salsa from the 70s.
 His favourite food is pabellón, the Venezuelan national dish.